roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Service discovery DNS/Precautions for upgrading CoreDNS.md

         }
     ```

-    If the CoreDNS pods run as expected, it indicates that CoreDNS can be shut down gracefully.
-If the CoreDNS pods are abnormal, you can check the pod event and log to troubleshoot the issues.
+    If the CoreDNS pods run as normal, it indicates that CoreDNS can be shut down gracefully.
+If the CoreDNS pods do not run as normal, you can check the pod events and log to locate the issues.

 **Use the CLI**

-1. Run the following command to open the CoreDNS ConfigMap:
+1. Run the following command to open the coredns ConfigMap:

     ```
     kubectl -n kube-system edit configmap coredns